djui/docker-vbox-img/README.md

-# vbox-img Docker container
+# vbox-img Docker image

-A Docker container that allow to use [vbox-img](https://www.virtualbox.org/) for converting VMDK images.
+A Docker image that allow to use [vbox-img](https://www.virtualbox.org/) for converting VMDK images.

 No VirtualBox, VMWare, `qemu-img`, or `vmdk-tool` required.

-With this container you can convert vmdk, vdi, vhd, and raw images from and to.
+With this image you can convert vmdk, vdi, vhd, and raw images from and to.

-The goal of making this container was to enable the use case of converting a `.ova` file containing a _monolithicSparse_ `.vmdk` file into an `.ova` file containing a _streamOptimized_ `.vmdk` file.
+The goal of making this image was to enable the use case of converting a `.ova` file containing a _monolithicSparse_ `.vmdk` file into an `.ova` file containing a _streamOptimized_ `.vmdk` file.